A Beginner’s Guide to State-by-State Medicaid

 What are the differences between Medicaid and Medicare?

-The following table summarizes the key differences between Medicaid and Medicare.
+The table below shows the main differences between Medicaid and Medicare.

-Medicaid will pay for most medical expenses for a person with coverage, including prescription drugs, hospital stays, and nursing care.
-In some cases, a person may be covered under both Medicaid and Medicare (“dual eligible”).
-In those instances, Medicaid no longer pays for prescription drugs, which will instead be covered by Medicare.
+Medicaid pays for most medical expenses including prescription drugs, hospital stays, and nursing care.
+If you're covered by both Medicaid and Medicare ("dual eligible"), Medicare pays for your prescriptions instead of Medicaid.

 - Physician services